martinholden-skillsoft/node-percipio-metadatadownload/README.md

 1. A [Percipio Service Account](https://documentation.skillsoft.com/en_us/pes/Integration/Understanding-Percipio/rest-api/pes_authentication.htm) with permission for accessing the [CONTENT DISCOVERY API](https://documentation.skillsoft.com/en_us/pes/Integration/Understanding-Percipio/rest-api/pes_rest_api.htm)
    <br/><br/>

+The code can also be used to process a JSON file (as retrieved from the API) without the need to download the data, this is useful if you want to use different TRANSFORMS on the same data.

 # Configuration

 ## Creating a JSONata transform